 FreeCell has also inspired a host of new solitaire variants.
 These include Penguin, Stalactites, ForeCell, and Seahaven Towers.
 There are also more challenging variants that involve less than four free cells or more than a deck of cards.

-What separates FreeCell Solitaire from other solitaire card games is the four free cells in the top left.
+What separates FreeCell Solitaire from other free solitaire games is the four free cells in the top left.
 You can move cards to and from the free cells at any time as needed, but you can't stack cards there.
 If you need a refresher on solitaire rules, check out the "Help" section in the in-game menu.

 Click or tap to select a FreeCell solitaire card.
 From there, you can either drag it or simply click/tap on where you want to place it.
 You can also double click/tap eligible FreeCell cards to send them directly to their respective foundation pile in the top right.

-FreeCell Solitaire Tips
+FreeCell Solitaire Card Game Tips

 - Review the tableau and the cards that were dealt before making your move.
 You need to think strategically and, like in Chess, think several steps ahead.